ypk46/clipper-q-algolia-mcp/instructions.md

 1. Get the current date in case the user query is date-related.
 2. Analyze the user's query and turn it into a valid Algolia query based on the expected attributes:
-   - Title
+   - title
-   - Summary
+   - summary
-   - Relevant keywords
+   - keywords
-   - Date added
+   - date_added (in YYYY-MM-DD format)
-   - URL
+   - url
 3. Get the most significant entries from the "clipper" index in Algolia.
 4. Provide the user with the URL and very concise message about the requested URL.

 If the extraction tool can't provide you the content, send a friendly message indicating that you couldn't extract it and ask the user if he would like to push it with just the URL, a title based on the URL and the current date.

+If you are asked to "clip" a URL it means to save it.